wattson12/Moya-Argo/README.md

 Issues / Pull Requests / Feedback welcome

 ## Thanks
-I took a lot of guidance from the [Moya-ObjectMapper](https://github.com/ivanbruel/Moya-ObjectMapper) project
+I took a lot of guidance from the [Moya-ObjectMapper](https://github.com/ivanbruel/Moya-ObjectMapper) project.
+If you are using ObjectMapper for your serialisation you should definitely check them out.

 ## Author